 The Natural Resources Council of Maine has watchdogged activities in the Allagash Wilderness Waterway (AWW) since its creation to ensure its wilderness character is not degraded.
 Protection of the Allagash River was the issue on which NRCM was founded in 1959.

 The Allagash Wilderness Waterway is one of Maine's signature natural areas.
-Following a multi-year campaign led by NRCM, it was established in 1966 by the Maine State Legislature, with a $1.5 million bond issue overwhelmingly approved by Maine voters, and $1.5 million from the federal government.
+Following a multi-year campaign led by NRCM, it was created in 1966 by the Maine State Legislature, with a $1.5 million bond issue approved by a large majority of Maine voters, and $1.5 million from the federal government.

-As a result of hard work by Senator Edmund Muskie, in 1970, the Allagash was designated a "wild" river area in the National Wild and Scenic Rivers System.
+As a result of hard work by Senator Edmund Muskie, on July 17, 1970, the Allagash River was designated a "wild" river area in the National Wild and Scenic Rivers System.
 This meant that it would be kept generally inaccessible except by trail.

 Today, the character of the Waterway continues to be threatened by roads, parking lots, boat launches, and uses that mar the pristine nature of this area's views and peace and quiet.

-In 2011 and 2012, NRCM participated in an advisory group to revise the AWW’s Management Plan.
-Our goal in the process was to ensure no further degradation of wilderness character and to begin to improve that character wherever there were opportunities under the current Administration.
-NRCM will continue to work hard to fight threats to the area and ensure that the Allagash Wilderness Waterway will be managed as a true wilderness area, as the people of Maine intended.
+In 2011 and 2012, NRCM participated in an advisory group to revise the Allagash Wilderness Waterway’s Management Plan.
+Our goal in the process was to ensure no further degradation of wilderness character.
+We also wanted to improve that character wherever there were opportunities.
+NRCM continues to work hard to fight threats to the area and ensure that the Allagash Wilderness Waterway is managed as a true wilderness area, as the people of Maine intended.

 Banner photo: Allagash River by NRCM member and former executive director Brownie Carson